jfh3/PYFIT-FF/README.md

 + **Installation option-2 (manual):**

-  + Note, if you already have have python3.X installed you can install the PyTorch package using pip.
-This method is less desirable than the Conda method because the installation may install Numpy and change the version if it is already install which may in turn break things.
+  + **Note**: If you already have have python3.X installed you can install the PyTorch package using the following pip command.
+If Numpy is already install, this method may re-install Numpy to a different version which potentially could 'break' things.

     ```shell
     sudo pip3 install torch  numpy